 A. ORAL If the child is relatively well and not vomiting oral feeds may be given The emergency regimen should be used.
-This should be given either continuously via a gastrostomy or NG tube if there is a risk of vomiting or as small boluses frequently.
+This should be given either continuously if there is a risk of vomiting or as small boluses frequently.
 For more information about the emergency oral management click here